 But modest Wayne, who now works for a South Shields fabrics firm, said: “To even get one nomination is amazing.
 Just to be nominated is an honour to me.”

-You have plenty of time to come forward with the names of those you want to see in the running.
-Once we pass the competition deadline, a panel of judges will meet to draw up the shortlist, before the winners are decided at an awards ceremony on December 15.
+Once we pass the competition deadline, a panel of judges will meet to draw up the shortlist, before the winners are decided at an awards ceremony which will be held on December 15.

 For now, though, get those nominations in.
 Send them by email to [email protected] co.uk.